 Where culverts are required for watercrossings, culverts will be designed and installed such that there is no restriction of flows through the culvert resulting in upstream pooling, no erosion at the culvert inlets and outlets, and that there is no barrier to fish passage to upstream environments.
-Mitigation measures, including adherence to timing windows will be implemented for construction activities within and near watercourses to protect fish and fish habitat from potential effects.
+Mitigation measures will be implemented for construction activities within and near watercourses to protect fish and fish habitat from potential effects including the adherence to timing windows.
 Culverts will be sized according to hydrologic requirements and will be determined during the permit application stage with the conservation authorities.
-Stormwater management systems will be incorporated into the Project design to ensure that natural flow patterns and hydrological functions of wetlands and woodlands are not adversely impacted during operation of the Project.
-Where required, contingency measures will be developed on a site-specific basis, and may include installation of additional culverts or other stormwater management systems to maintain existing flow patterns.
+As described above, stormwater management systems will be incorporated into the Project design to ensure that natural flow patterns and hydrological functions of wetlands and woodlands are not adversely impacted during operation of the Project.
+Where required, contingency measures will be developed on a site-specific basis, and may include installation of additional culverts or other stormwater management systems to preserve pre-construction flow patterns.

-An evaluation of the site's erosion potential is considered to be 'low' (as described in the Draft Design and Operations Report), owing primarily to the flat character of the area and the low erodibility of Haldimand / Lincoln clay soils.
-Instances where the potential for erosion is identified, erosion control measures will be implemented to protect surface water features from experiencing sediment transport and/or siltation.
+An evaluation of the site's erosion potential yielded a general conclusion of 'low' (as described in the Draft Design and Operations Report), owing primarily to the flat character of the areas and the low erodibility of in-situ Haldimand / Lincoln clay soils.
+In all instances where the potential for erosion is identified a series of control measures will be implemented to protect surface water features from experiencing sediment transport and/or siltation.

-4.6 AIR, ODOUR, DUST
+4.5 AIR, ODOUR, DUST

-Construction and decommissioning activities will rely on the utilization of a wide range of mobile equipment, such as bulldozers, dump trucks, and cranes.
+Construction and decommissioning activities would rely on the utilization of a wide range of mobile equipment, such as bulldozers, dump trucks, and cranes.
 The engine exhaust from these vehicles, especially from those operating on diesel fuel, represents a source of particulate and other emissions.